kua23/picoCTF/README.md

 The width of the file starts at offset 12 and goes on for a length of 4 bits, while the height starts at offset 16 and goes on for 4 bits too.
 On changing the height of the .bmp file to its width, by replacing _32 01_ with _32 04_ , thus increasing the height of the image and opening the file again with the text editor, we get the entire picture which contains the flag.
 ![image](https://github.com/kua23/picoCTF/assets/61975172/7a1fbc82-7370-41e0-8e44-3398d7ffdcc7)

-Thus, we can conclude that the height of the file wass extremely small compared to the original height of the file which contained the flag.
+Thus, we can conclude that the height of the file was extremely small compared to the original height of the file which contained the flag.

 ![image](https://github.com/kua23/picoCTF/assets/61975172/749562e2-bbab-4c1b-bcea-5a2ae6c8f39d)